-A contraction stress test is done to check:
+A contraction stress test is done to:

-A contraction stress test may be done when results from a nonstress test or a biophysical profile are not in the normal range.
+This test may be done when results from a nonstress test or a biophysical profile are not in the normal range.

 How To Prepare

 You may be asked to not eat or drink for 4 to 8 hours before the test.
 Empty your bladder before the test.

-Talk to your doctor about any concerns you have regarding the need for the test, its risks, how it will be done, or what the results will mean.
+Talk to your doctor if you have any concerns about the need for the test, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form ( What is a PDF document? ).

 How It Is Done

 During the test, you will lie on a bed with your back raised.
-You will be tilted a little to your left side so you will not have pressure on the blood vessels in your belly.
+You will be tilted a little to your left side.
+This is so you will not put pressure on the blood vessels in your belly.
 Two belts with sensors will be placed around your belly.
-One belt holds the sensor that records your baby's heart rate; the other sensor measures your uterine contractions.
+One belt holds the sensor that records your baby's heart rate.
+The other sensor measures your contractions.
 Gel may be used on your skin with the heart rate sensors.
 The sensors are hooked to a recording unit.
 The heart rate monitor may be moved if your baby changes position.

-After the test, you will be watched until your contractions go away or slow down to what they were before the test.
+After the test, you will be watched until your contractions stop or slow down to what they were before the test.
 A contraction stress test may take 2 hours.

 How It Feels

-A contraction stress test checks to see if your unborn baby (fetus) will stay healthy during the reduced oxygen levels that normally occur during contractions when you are in labor.
+A contraction stress test checks to see if your baby will stay healthy during contractions when you are in labor.